-Dunkin’ Donuts has been serving coffee and donuts since the 1950s, when it was initially envisioned as a place for construction and blue-collar workers to get coffee and a bite before starting their shift.
-Since then, Dunkin’ Donuts has evolved into a place where everyone can get specialty coffee, fresh donuts and even full meals.
+Dunkin’ Donuts has been serving coffee and doughnuts since the 1950s, when it was initially envisioned as a place for construction and blue-collar workers to get coffee and a bite before starting their shift.
+Since then, Dunkin’ Donuts has evolved into a place where everyone can get specialty coffee, fresh doughnuts and even full meals.
 But, everyday working people remain at the foundation of its business, and its iconic packaging designs revolve around their preferences above anyone else.

 Dunkin’ Donuts Original Packaging

 As you can see, the original packaging is much different than what’s used today.
 Much darker and more powerful, the colours represent the richness of their coffee and doughnuts, creating packaging that really complements its delicious contents.
 The packaging also prominently features a doughy character, Dunkie, who humanizes the brand and gives it a friendly personality.

 While their logo certainly adds a bit of complexity, the simple packaging that Dunkin’ is known for today was firmly established in its earliest versions.
 It played a significant role in their early expansion, establishing them as a business that delivers exactly what the working man needs in the morning.

 After all, is there a better to start the day than with 52 varieties of doughnuts and coffee that’s hot and fresh whenever you walk in?

 By the 1960s, Dunkin’ had gone through a major expansion and switched to a friendlier pink colour.
 While that colour choice is certainly a bit bright for today’s modern tastes, back then it was the perfect representation of the times.
 The economy was growing, people had good jobs, and new technologies were making life easier.